 - Previous IATSE membership not required.

 This position’s benefits are specified in the collective bargaining agreement with IATSE.

 Please email your resume to firstname.lastname@example.org and include Audio Video Coordinator in the subject line.

 The Wallis Annenberg Center for the Performing Arts is an Equal Opportunity Employer committed to diversity and encourages applicants of any age, national origin, race, ethnicity, religion, sexual orientation, political affiliation, or gender.

 Job Categories: Theatre.
-Job Types: Full-Time.
-Job Tags: audio, coordinator, performing arts, sound, supervisor, and video.
+Job Types: Part-Time.
+Job Tags: arts center, audio, coordinator, performing arts, and video.
 States: California.